hed-standard/hed-specification/docs/02_Terminology.md

 ## Event-stream[*]

-A named sequence of events such as all of the events that are face stimuli or all of the events that are participant responses.
+A named sequence of events such as all the events that are face stimuli or all of the events that are participant responses.

-## Experimental-participant[*]
+## Experiment-participant[*]

 A living agent, particularly a human from whom data is acquired during an experiment, though in some paradigms other human participants may also play roles.